-B. Admission of persons under 18 years of age.
+C. Admission of persons under 18 years of age.

-Aminor may be admitted to the College under the following conditions:
+A minor may be admitted to the College under the following conditions:

-A minor between the ages of 16 and 18 years who is not currently enrolled in a public or private educational agency may be admitted to a Basic Skills or Continuing Education program if the educational agency determines that admission to such programs is the best educational option for the student.
-Individuals may seek enrollment on a semester by semester basis by obtaining proper authorization from their current high school administrator, the College President, and parent/quardian.

-- A person who is under 18 years of age and who is currently enrolled in a public or private educational agency may be admitted to the College under the conditions set forth in the General Statutes and the State Board of Community Colleges Code, employing procedures consistent with guidelines from the State Board of Community Colleges and the NCCCS. - 3.
+- 1. A minor between the ages of 16 and 18 years who is not currently enrolled in a public or private educational agency may be admitted to a Foundational Studies (Basic Skills) or Continuing Education program if the educational agency determines that admission to such programs is the best educational option for the student.
+Individuals may seek enrollment on a semesterby-semester basis by obtaining proper authorization from their current high school administrator, the College President, and parent/guardian. - 2.
+A person who is under 18 years of age and who is currently enrolled in a public or private educational agency may be admitted to the College under the conditions set forth in the General Statutes and the State Board of Community Colleges Code, employing procedures consistent with guidelines from the State Board of Community Colleges and the NCCCS.
 For more information, see Career & College Promise.

-C. Admission of Undocumented Immigrants
+D. Admission of Undocumented Immigrants

 A person who is an undocumented immigrant (anyone who is not lawfully present in the United States) may be admitted to the College as permitted by State Law and the State Board of Community Colleges Code, employing procedures consistent with guidelines from the NC Community Colleges System Office and federal immigration classifications.
-Undocumented immigrants may be admitted if he/she attended and graduated from a United States public high school, private high school, or home school that operates in compliance with State or local law.
+Undocumented immigrants may be admitted if they attended and graduated from a United States public high school, private high school, or home school that operates in compliance with State or local law, pays out-of-state tuition, and does not displace a North Carolina or United States citizen.

 In addition, an undocumented immigrant who is admitted to the College must comply with all federal and state laws concerning financial aid and be charged out-of-state tuition, whether or not the student resides in North Carolina.

 Undocumented immigrants should also be aware that admission to a specific program of study may be prohibited due to federal law which prohibits states from granting professional licenses to undocumented immigrants.

 Finally, students lawfully present in the United States shall have priority over any undocumented immigrant in any class or program of study when capacity limitations exist.

-D. Admission of Students with Deferred Action for Childhood Arrivals (DACA)
+E. Admission of Students with Deferred Action for Childhood Arrivals (DACA)